mpewsey/ManiaMap/README.md

 * Rendering of generated layouts to image files using built-in or custom map tiles.
 * Procedural distribution of collectables throughout layout.
 * Supports gradual map discovery through cell filters.
-* Persistence of layout and layout state data through serialization.
+* Persistence of layout and layout state data through JSON and XML.
 * Works with Windows, Mac, and Linux.

 ## Game Engine Support